Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 It's great to spend evening around Spanish Steps (having a dinner or sipping cocktails or have a snack).

-This itinerary starts with spending time in Villa Borghese Park, which is a large park in the centre of the city.
+This "one day in Rome" itinerary starts with spending time in Villa Borghese Park, which is a large park in the centre of the city.
 It's free to explore its landscape and sculptures.

 You can reach it from Piazza Barberini (one of the central metro stops) - just walk up the Via Veneto.
 It can be a lovely way to spend time in a park, without the rush and sightseeing.
 Enjoy walking, biking or even visiting the Borghese Gallery.